BrummieQuinn/freecodecamp-projects/surveyform/projectthoughts.md

 ### <ins>To do…:</ins>

-[x] Change colour of text on submit button
+[x] Change colour of text on submit button.

-[] Change colour of text in header and p
+[x] Change colour of text in header and p.

-[] Shorten the CSS I can by combining selectors or utilising IDs
+[x] Shorten the CSS I can by combining selectors or utilising IDs.

 ### <ins>Possibilities…:</ins>

 [] Add responsiveness as I learn more about it.

+[] Add interactivity with javascript to make the form fully functional.

-[] Learn more about styling forms
+[x] Learn more about styling forms.

+***

+#### Update: 03/06/2023

+Now going into my 4th week of web development bootcamp, I can see for myself the little mistakes I made here and there.

+I've also learned that having someone look over your code is worth its weight in gold.
+When pointed out the mistakes seem so obvious you want to kick yourself or atleast I do 😊.

+Web accessibility has become a passion of mine when it comes to web development, and this is what I was really aiming to fix on the form, I'm glad I was able to get a good Lighthouse report score for SEO, unfortunately it didn't recognise a certain oklab colour I used, so while CSS Overview in dev tools shows the issue fixed.
+An error prevented me from getting a score for the accessibility.

+After getting feedback from a friend who was originally in this field, I fixed the issues with the code readability.
+He was also able to explain the quirk of the ```<textarea>``` I missed, where the closing tag is located in the html matters, the white space between will be added to the ```<textarea>```.

+I'm beyond happy to have finally taken the step to build something from scratch, show it to the world and to just keep applying what I learn to improve upon it 😊.